PSORLab/SourceCodeMcCormick.jl/README.md

 return a new symbolic expression representing those relaxations.
 This functionality is designed to be used for both algebraic and dynamic systems.

-Experimental Approach to McCormick Relaxation Source-Code Transformation for Differential Inequalities

 ## Algebraic Systems

 For a given algebraic equation or system of equations, `SourceCodeMcCormick` is designed to provide